TranslationalAICenterISU/deepdive2022/docs/index.md

 Containers with :material-docker: Docker and :material-kubernetes: Kubernetes

-- Introduction to Deep Learning with Project Jupyter (1.5hrs)
+- Introduction to Deep Learning with Project Jupyter

-- Data Management (15 mins)
+- Data Management

-- Data Analysis (15 mins)
+- Data Analysis

-- Concepts in training with a predefined standard network architecture (30 mins)
+- Concepts in training with a predefined standard network architecture

-- Performing model inference (15 mins)
+- Performing model inference

-- Version control and Reproducibility (15 mins)
+- Version control and Reproducibility

 ## :material-language-python: Part II

-Introduction to GPU computing (20mins)
+Introduction to GPU computing

-Setting up your analysis environment for programming in Python (75 minutes)
+- Setting up your analysis environment for programming in Python

 -----------------------------------------------------------------------